top of page

 Susan Henn

-In 2025 RBCG's cousin, Susan Henn (1853-1911), will be inducted into the America's Cup Hall of Fame.
-She was the first woman ever to compete in the America's Cup, having commissioned, funded and, due to her husband's indisposition, effectively skippered the yacht Galatea in the race of 1886.
+In 2025 RBCG's cousin, Susan Henn (1853-1911), was inducted into the America's Cup Hall of Fame.
+She was the first woman ever to compete in the America's Cup, having commissioned, funded and, due to her husband's indisposition, skippered the yacht Galatea in the race of 1886.
 She is pictured here with what appears to be a sea-going raccoon.
 (Her mother, Susan Cunninghame Graham, was the half-sister of RBCG's grandfather.)

 2025 is the centenary of the installation in Hyde Park of the WH Hudson memorial, by Jacob Epstein.
 RBCG admired Hudson above all other writers and shared a love of South America with the naturalist and novelist who had grown up in Argentina.
 Hudson died in 1922 and RBCG initiated the commission of the sculpture and chaired the committee that saw it through to completion.
 Conor Mark Jameson, author of Finding WH Hudson explains.